NSHipster/articles/2019-03-04-swift-format.md

 For brevity,
 this article discusses only some of the Swift formatting tools available.
-Here are some other ones that you may want to check out [Swimat](https://github.com/Jintin/Swimat), [SwiftRewriter](https://github.com/inamiy/SwiftRewriter), and [swiftfmt](https://github.com/kishikawakatsumi/swiftfmt).
+Here are some other ones that you may want to check out:
+[Swimat](https://github.com/Jintin/Swimat),
+[SwiftRewriter](https://github.com/inamiy/SwiftRewriter), and
+[swiftfmt](https://github.com/kishikawakatsumi/swiftfmt).